-Here’s how to fly through your package update chores using automated tools.
+Here’s how to fly through your package update chores using some handy tools.

 package.json and comparing version numbers in npmjs.org.
 This is a task that is relatively easy to automate.

-npm-check is an absolutely brilliant package!
+npm-check is a brilliant package which almost completely automates the process and provides a nice interface.
 Start by Installing it globally:

 $ npm i -f npm-check

 You get a prompt showing you the outdated packages.
 Then press space to select a package to be updated, and hit enter to start the update process.

 Here’s the explanations for the flags: